Designed to Live

 Making choices and imbuing meaning isn’t enough.
 I feel I need to not only be, but be myself.
 That is, it’s not enough to paint a picture, and although I can decide whatever value the painting has, the kinds of decisions I make must be mine.
 Who am I?
 What kind of a person am I?
 What sorts of decisions do I make?
 Knowing myself (or at least trying to) I can make more meaningful decisions and lead a more meaningful life because I can be closer aligned with my soul’s facticity.

-So, like Montaigne’s quote, I too hope to have Death find me engaged in something of my own design.
+Like Montaigne’s quote, I too hope to have Death find me engaged in something of my own design.
 I want to be caught in the moment of living and being making genuine decisions, deliberately choosing the worth of my existence now.
 Nothing else is a matter.